 We recently caught up with NELSON’s Gary Miciunas and Rob Depp as they gear up to present the “Cross-Sector Trends Influencing the Workplace Experience” via an upcoming webinar.
-We thought this topic would be highly relevant to our readers and as a bonus, you can sign up to attend the webinar compliments of Workplace Evolutionaries!
+We thought this topic would be highly relevant to our readers and as a bonus, you can enjoy the recording of the webinar compliments of Workplace Evolutionaries!

-The online seminar will review the convergence of trends they observe as part of their ongoing strategy and insights work across sectors.
-The May 17, 2018 presentation is part of the IFMA Workplace Evolutionaries’ WE:binar series.
+The online seminar reviews the convergence of trends they observe as part of their ongoing strategy and insights work across sectors.
+The May 17, 2018 presentation is part of the IFMA Workplace Evolutionaries’ WE:binar series and can be accessed HERE.

 Highlights of their discussion will include: